microsoft/pxt-arcade/docs/skillmap/forest_new/forest6.md

 ## 5. To the Right

-Follow the same steps to animate your plane when the **right** button is pressed.
+Follow the same steps, but animate your plane when the **right** button is pressed.

 ```blocks